Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: The fermionic Gross-Neveu at imaginary chemical potential and finite temperature in odd dimensions - The gap equations

 with $Q_d$ the $N$-normalized $d$-dimensional fermionic number density and $i=1,2,..N$ that plays the role of the eigenvalue of the $U(1)$ charge operator.
 For odd $d$ we take the dimension of the gamma matrices to be ${\rm Tr}{\mathbb I}_{d-1}=2^{\frac{d-1}{2}}$.

-The $d$-dimensional gap equation for the fermionic condensate becomes (by introducing the auxiliary scalar fields $m_*$ and $\alpha_*$):
+The $d$-dimensional gap equation for the fermionic condensate becomes (by introducing the auxiliary scalar fields $m_*$ and $b_*$):

-The main issue with the GN model in $d>3$ is that the gap equation has a finite number of higher order divergent terms as $\Lambda\rightarrow\infty$, which cannot be simply taken care of by the adjustment/renormalization of the single coupling $G_d$ so we have to deal with this issue by using another renormalization method.
+The primary challenge encountered when considering the Gross-Neveu (GN) model in dimensions greater than $3$ ($d>3$) is that the gap equation acquires a finite count of higher-order divergent terms as the ultraviolet cut-off $\Lambda$ approaches infinity.
+Unlike the scenario in $d=3$, it's not feasible to solely manage these divergences through the adjustment or renormalization of a single coupling constant $G_d$.
+Consequently, we must address this particular matter by employing an alternative renormalization technique.

-I will discuss below in some detail the cases $d=5$, $d=7$ and $d=9$ in order to exhibit some of the general features of the higher dimensional models.
-Starting with $d=5$ and using the results of \cite{Filothodoros:2016txa, Filothodoros:2018}, we have the form of the gap equation as
+In the subsequent discussion, I will delve into specific cases to provide a comprehensive understanding of the higher-dimensional models.
+I will elaborate on the instances where $d=5$, $d=7$, and $d=9$ to highlight some of the overarching traits of these models.
+Beginning with the case of $d=5$ and building upon the findings presented in references such as \cite{Filothodoros:2016txa, Filothodoros:2018}, we can outline the structure of the gap equation as follows:

 where